elamaran619/amazon-quicksight-user-guide/doc_source/editions.md

 When you create a user account, you also choose to assign it either an administrative or a user role\.
 This role assignment determines the user's permissions in Amazon QuickSight\.
 You perform all management of users by adding, changing, and deleting user accounts in Amazon QuickSight\.

-For more information about managing Standard edition user accounts, see [Managing User Access inside Amazon QuickSight](managing-quicksight-users.md)\.
+For more information about managing Standard edition user accounts, see [Managing User Access Inside Amazon QuickSight](managing-quicksight-users.md)\.

 ### User Management for Enterprise Edition<a name="edition-user-management-enterprise"></a>